William Osgoode: Life and career

-He attended Christ Church, Oxford and was called to the bar in 1779.
+He matriculated at Christ Church, Oxford in 1768, graduating B.A. in 1772, and M.A. in 1777; and was and was called to the bar at Lincoln's Inn in 1779.
 On December 31, 1791, he was appointed first Chief Justice of Upper Canada.
 Although he mainly sought the opinions of lawyers from England, Osgoode attempted to adapt the English civil law of the time to fit the needs of a developing colony.
 For example, he allowed justices of the peace to perform marriages when Anglican priests were not readily available.
 Osgoode's Judicature Act of 1794 established a system of district courts and a superior provincial court.
 During his term, legislation was also introduced to abolish slavery.
 Osgoode also served as a member of John Graves Simcoe's Executive Council for Upper Canada.
 He also served as Speaker of the Legislative Council (the upper house of the Assembly) in both Upper Canada and Lower Canada.

 In 1794, he became Chief Justice of Lower Canada.
 Osgoode came into conflict with Governor Robert Prescott over an attempt to sort out the issue of land grants in the region.
 When Prescott was recalled, he came into conflict with Prescott's successor, Lieutenant Governor Robert Shore Milnes.
+Refusing to recognize slavery, Osgoode systematically freed slaves brought before him in trials as Chief Justice (despite the absence of legislation prohibiting slavery).
+As a result (alongside the Legislative Assembly's refusal to pronounce itself on the matter), slaves deserted their masters without repercussions.

 In 1801, Osgoode resigned and returned to London.
 He became a member of the Royal Commission on the Courts of Law and help form what eventually led to the Uniformity of Process Act in 1832.
 Unmarried, Osgoode died in London in 1824 and is buried in St. Mary's Church, Harrow-on-the-Hill.

 Osgoode Hall, the location of the Ontario Court of Appeal and the headquarters of the Law Society of Ontario, was named after him, as was Osgoode Hall Law School.
 In addition, the former Osgoode Township in Ontario also bears his name.